 Dr. Eleanora Dolan

 Dr. Dolan graduated from St. Matthew’s University School of Veterinary Medicine in 2020 after getting her major in Biochemistry and minor in Neuroscience at Elon University.
 Her special interests include surgeries, physical therapy, and behavior.
 Outside of veterinary medicine Dr. Dolan loves to draw, paint, hike, work out, and be active.
-She has had a love for animals since childhood, and found her home at RAH in April of 2021.
+She has had a love for animals since childhood, and she found her home at RAH in April of 2021.